archie-cm/data-warehouse/README.md

 # Datawarehouse

-# Practice Case Session 3: Data Warehouse
+# Session 3: Data Warehouse
 >From this public table `data-to-insights.ecommerce.rev_transactions`.
 Create an efficient query which derives the total transactions per date and country based on the channel grouping!
 (Don’t forget to clean the data and bonus point if using repeated columns)